Last updated: June 30, 2021 at 12:57 p.m.

-This is the latest guidance for individuals, families and households to mitigate the spread of COVID-19 in Whatcom County.
+This is the latest guidance for individuals, families, and households to limit the spread of COVID-19 in Whatcom County.

-Personal prevention habits are effective for preventing COVID-19 infection.
-These are important action steps everyone should take to protect their health.
-Additionally, for other community-wide actions to be most effective, people must continue to practice these habits.
+Personal prevention habits continue to be effective for preventing COVID-19 infection.
+These are important action steps everyone should take to protect their health:

 Many of us have been impacted financially by the COVID-19 pandemic.
 If you, or someone you know, are in need of financial assistance, programs and resources are available.

 Maternal and Child Health